Altinn/altinn-studio-docs/content/app/development/logic/validation/_index.en.md

 Server-side validation can be split into two categories:

-- **Validations against data model** - These are run automatically whenever the user attempts to send inn form data.
+- **Validations against data model** - These run automatically whenever the user attempts to submit form data.
-- **Custom validations** - these are written by the application developer, and are run when the user attempts to submit form data or move the process to a new step.
+- **Custom validations** - these are written by the application developer, and run when the user attempts to submit form data or move the process to a new step.

 ## How to add custom validation
 Custom validation can also be split into two categories; task-validation and data-validation.